Šebestěnice: Etymology

 The name is derived from the personal name Šebestián (a Czech variant of the name Sebastian), meaning "the village of Šebestián's people".

 Geography

 Šebestěnice is located about 15 km southeast of Kutná Hora and 65 km southeast of Prague.
 It lies in an agricultural landscape in the Upper Sázava Hills.
 The highest point is at 413 m above sea level.
 The stream Vranidolský potok flows through the southwestern part of the municipality.
-Its tributary, the brook Šebestěnický potok, flows through the village and supplies a set of two fishponds.
+Its tributary, the stream Šebestěnický potok, flows through the village and supplies a system of two fishponds.

 History

 The first written mention of Šebestěnice is from 1303.
-Until 1415, the village was owned by a local noble family that called themselves Lords of Šebestěnice.
+Until 1415, the village was owned by a local noble family that called themselves the Lords of Šebestěnice.
 The village then often changed hands.
 In the 17th century, Šebestěnice was acquired by the Trčka of Lípa family.
-The last noble owners of the estate were the Schwarzenberg family, which bought it in 1819.
+The last noble owners of the estate were the Schwarzenberg family, who bought it in 1819.